 Log into the LogiSense Billing application

-In the search box at the top of the page, set the Search Filter to Account and then enter the account you want to create a child account under.
-Select it from the list and then click the arrow button to go to the parent accounts overview page
+In the search box at the top of the page, leave the Search Filter to Account and then enter the account you want to create a child account under.
+Select it from the list and then click the arrow button to go to the accounts overview page

-To add a child account, click the hierarchy icon beside the parent account name
+To add a child account under the currently loaded account, click the hierarchy icon beside the parent account name

 Then click the button to add the new child account

 You will be taken to the familiar ‘Account / New’ screen.
 Here you can see that the Subscription Charges and Usage Charges are automatically set to the parent account Main Account 1

 You can change these settings if you wish.
 For example, if you want the invoices for the child account to be created under the child account as opposed to rolling up to the parent you can set the Account to Invoice settings to This Account.
 Note: splitting the charges between two accounts is not currently supported

 Give the new child account a name and then click on the contacts icon to add a contact